jdickinsp/guardian-ai/README.md

 4. Optionally, you can specify additional parameters:
    - `--prompt_template`: Choose a predefined prompt template.
 Available options are `'code-checklist'`, `'code-debate'`, `'code-refactor'`, `'code-review'`, `'code-review-verbose'`, `'code-smells'`, `'code-summary'`, `'pr-description'` etc.
    - `--prompt`: Provide a custom prompt for the code review.
+   - `--per_file`: Flag for separate review per file changed.
+   - `--whole_file`: Flag for review of the whole file.
+   - `--stream`: Flag for streaming mode.
+   - `--model`: Specify if you want to get a specific llm model, such as gpt-4-turbo, gpt-3.5-turbo, llama3, mistral.
-   - `--per_file`: Specify this flag if you want to get a separate review per file changed in the Pull Request.
+   - `--client`: Specify if you want to get a specific client such as openai, ollama.

    Example with additional parameters:
    ```
-   python ask_diff.py --url="<GITHUB_URL>" --prompt="Write a summary of the PR" --per_file
+   python ask_diff.py --url=<GITHUB_URL> --prompt="Write a summary of the PR" --per_file
    ```

 5. The script will extract information from the provided Pull Request URL, generate prompts for code review feedback, and display the response.